 The number of people waiting for new livers is much larger than the number of available livers, so liver transplant is reserved for people who are critically ill.
-Some people will receive a liver right away, while others spend many months waiting for a liver transplant.
+Some people receive a liver transplant right away, while others spend many months waiting for a liver transplant.

 Liver transplant is a treatment option for people who have end-stage liver failure that can't be controlled using other treatments and for some people with liver cancer.
 Liver failure can occur rapidly, in a matter of weeks (acute liver failure), or it can occur slowly over months and years (chronic liver failure).

 - Alcoholic liver disease

 - Wilson's disease

 Liver transplant surgery carries a risk of significant complications, including:

 - Bile duct complications, including bile duct leaks or shrinking of the bile ducts